-SOC Social circumstances is one of the three single-axial SOCs in MedDRA.
+- SOC Social circumstances is one of the three single-axial SOCs in MedDRA.
 The purpose of this SOC is to provide a grouping for those factors that may give insight into personal issues that could have an effect on the event being reported.
 Essentially, SOC Social circumstances contains information about the person, not the adverse event.
-As an example, terms such as PT Drug abuser and PT Death of relative are found in this SOC, whereas their respective disorder terms such as PT Drug abuse and PT Death are found in SOC Psychiatric disorders and SOC General disorders and administration site conditions, respectively.

-The terms within this SOC do not fall into any anatomic or pathologic classification.
-The HLGTs are broad groupings of social factors (e.g., family issues, legal issues, or economic circumstances).
-At the HLT level, these HLGTs are further subdivided into groups of social factors with a common theme (e.g., HLGT Family issues is divided into HLT Bereavement issues, HLT Dependents, and HLT Family and partner issues).

-In MedDRA, terms representing crime or action of abuse and the perpetrator of the crime or abuse are kept in a PT/LLT relationship, with crime/action of abuse at the PT level and perpetrator of the crime or abuse at the LLT level under HLT Criminal activity in SOC Social circumstances (e.g., PT Sexual abuse and its LLT Sexual abuser).
-Terms representing the victim of these crimes are qualified with "victim of" at the PT level under HLT Crime victims in SOC Social circumstances.
-Unqualified terms representing the victim are placed under the "victim of" PT as an LLT (e.g., PT Victim of child abuse and LLT Maltreated child).

-For new "abuse" terms in MedDRA, the text string is devised to distinguish terms in SOC Social circumstances from those in SOC Psychiatric disorders.
+As an example, PT Drug abuser is found in this SOC, whereas its respective disorder term, PT Drug abuse, is found in SOC Psychiatric disorders. - The terms within this SOC do not fall into any anatomic or pathologic classification.
+The HLGTs are broad groupings of social factors (e.g., family issues or economic circumstances).
+At the HLT level, these HLGTs are further subdivided into groups of social factors with a common theme. (e.g., Family issues include bereavement issues). - In this SOC, terms representing the crime or action of abuse and the perpetrator of the crime or abuse are kept in a PT/LLT relationship, with the crime/action of abuse at the PT level and the perpetrator of the crime or abuse at the LLT level (e.g., PT Sexual abuse and its LLT Sexual abuser).
+Terms representing the victim of these crimes are qualified with "victim of" at the PT level. - For new "abuse" terms in MedDRA, the text string is devised to distinguish terms in SOC Social circumstances from those in SOC Psychiatric disorders.
 "Abuse" terms are linked to SOC Psychiatric disorders and kept independent of "dependence" counterpart PTs.
-Terms that refer to a person, such as PT Drug abuser, are in SOC Social circumstances.

-HLT Drug and chemical abuse excludes alcohol-related terms.
+- HLT Drug and chemical abuse excludes alcohol-related terms.
 HLT Alcohol product use captures all aspects, including alcoholic, abstention, and social use.
-PT Alcoholism is found in SOC Psychiatric disorders.

-HLGT Legal issues makes a distinction between being a victim of a crime and being the person who committed the crime.

-PT Blindness is linked to HLGT Vision disorders.
-To make a distinction between blindness as a disability and blindness as a medical disorder, PT Sight disability is linked to SOC Social circumstances (blindness as a disability) and PT Blindness is linked to SOC Eye disorders (blindness as a medical disorder) and to SOC Nervous system disorders.
-Similar terms relate to deafness (i.e., PT Deafness is in SOC Ear and labyrinth disorders and PT Hearing disability is in SOC Social circumstances).
+PT Alcoholism is found in SOC Psychiatric disorders. - HLGT Legal issues makes a distinction between being a victim of a crime and being the person who committed the crime - To make a distinction between blindness as a disability and blindness as a medical disorder, PT Sight disability is linked to SOC Social circumstances (blindness as a disability) and PT Blindness is linked to SOC Eye disorders (blindness as a medical disorder) and to SOC Nervous system disorders.
+The concept of deafness follows the same principles.